-This division is coming to the front very rapidly, having been known in the past for its business industries and now looming up in the theatrical line.
-Recently the new Midwest Theater at Archer and Thirty-fifth street opened its doors and sure are having big crowds. ?
-Since the name of Cicero avenue has been
+This division is coming to the front very rapidly, having been known in the past for its business industries and tow looming up in the theatrical line.
+Recently the new Midwest Theater at Archer and Thirty-fifth street opened its doors and sure are having big crowds.

+its doors and sure are having big crowds. ?
 Since the name of Cicero avenue has been changed to Midwest avenue we feel in reality to be known as the Midwest community.

-Great credit is given the Chicago Surface.
-Lines by our car riders on Western avenue for the new loading zones recently put in at Fiftyninth street which is a marked improvement from the past dangerous condition.
+Great credit is given the Chicago Surface, Lines by our car riders on Western avenue for the new loading zones recently put in at Fiftyninth street which is a marked improvement from the past dangerous condition.